Why I crashed my car yesterday.

 Shy is not a word I’d use to describe her.
 She is quite similar to me in that she does speak her mind.
 If she doesn’t want to do something, well she’s just not going to do it.
 She will ask for what she wants and will try pretty much anything to get it.

 At times it has its advantages.
 On our way back from our trip away for the long weekend, we stopped for dinner.
 I was in desperate need of a bottle of wine, and luckily the guy I am seeing was feeling the same.
 Spotting some oranges that were being used as decorations on the bar, my daughter decided she wanted them.
 She NEEDED them.
 After telling her they were not on the menu for desert, she took matters into her own hands.
-Before I knew it she had left the table, liaised with our waitress and organised some cut up oranges for our party of five.
+Before I knew it she had left the table, liaised with our waitress and organised some cut-up oranges for our party of five.

 She is not like this ALL THE TIME but I know she has been struggling since her experience in Perth.
 It is always extra difficult for a period of time after a visit with her dad.

 So there we were driving along, my daughter full of attitude and cheek, and me at breaking point.
 I cried with frustration.
 I felt at a complete loss with what to do.
-She has been saying some awful and saddening things lately that I can only assume have come out of her recent visit with her dad.
+She has been saying some awful and sad things lately that I can only assume have come out of her recent visit with her dad.

 Then… because of my crying, anger, frustration, and complete distraction, I crashed into the car in front of me.
 What a morning!

 Out of the car I had crashed into, came the two sweetest young men I could have hit.
 Not phased at all, they were more concerned about the state I was in than anything else.
 They wouldn’t even allow me to give them my details, even though I dented their car and smashed one of their lights.
 They were more concerned for the woman standing in front of them who had burst into tears and was losing her mind.
-They told me to drop my daughter off wherever I was heading to, and look after me.
+They told me to drop my daughter off wherever I was heading to and look after me.
 Truthfully, I never expected such kindness from two young men.
 Who knows what a barrage of abuse would have done to my mental state at that point?
 And thankfully everyone was okay.

-When I dropped my daughter off at day care she told me that she was going to be very very good when I picked her up.
-She also said that I should be careful driving home, and to try not to crash the car again.
-Thank you darling daughter.
+When I dropped my daughter off at daycare she told me that she was going to be very very good when I picked her up.
+She also said that I should be careful driving home and to try not to crash the car again.
+Thank you, darling daughter.

 But these guys did have a point.
 Sometimes when you’re running on empty, you have to be selfish and look after yourself.
 So that’s what I did yesterday.
 I went home (via a panel beater to assess the damage) and did NOTHING.
 Apart from having to probably pay $500 to fix my lights, and a sore back, nothing has been lost.
 It was a lesson and a bit of a reality check really.